MAJigsaw77/hxgamejolt-api/README.md

 });
 ```

-This will display the users avatar as a bitmap :)
+This will display the user avatar as a bitmap :)

 # Credit
 * [M.A.
 Jigsaw](https://github.com/MAJigsaw77) - Creator of this library.